 Unless it is an emergency, you should first visit the Student Health Services on campus.
 The Student Health Services is located on the second floor of Royce Hall.
 Please visit their website to view the days and times they are open.
-Please note that the Student Health Services personnel may refer you to a different medical facility, depending on your needs.
+Please note that the Student Health Services personnel may refer you to an off-campus medical facility, depending on your needs.
+For any off-campus doctor's appointment, you will be required to pay a $25.00 co-pay.
 If you need to see a doctor at a medical facility not on campus, you need to bring your insurance card.
 If you forget your insurance card you will need to return the next day with your insurance card so that your paperwork can be processed and correct billing to the insurance company can take place.
-After doing so you will need to complete a claims form and send it — along with a fully itemized bill — to the insurance company.
-Make sure you make copies of your claims form and your bill before mailing them to the insurance company.
+If you need emergency medical attention and need to go to the emergency room, call 911.
+You will be required to pay at least a $100 co-pay for any visit to the emergency room that does not result in you being admitted to the hospital.

 How do I know which doctor to go to?